hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 Nothing happens because Snakemake attempts to build the first target it finds in the Snakefile, the [default target]({{ page.root }}/reference/#default-target), which is `isles.dat` which is already up-to-date.
-We need to explicitly tell Make we want to build `abyss.dat`:
+We need to explicitly tell Snakemake we want to build `abyss.dat`:

 ```bash